 This live, year-long, online beginner visual arts course is suited for middle school students that need art credits or that wish to learn to draw.
 Art instructor, Charles Baughman, will use the patented Monart Drawing Method to guide beginner artists through the rudimentary skills of drawing to better prepare them for future art education courses.
 Students may take each semester separately.
 To register for a semester course see Middle School Beginning Drawing 1 for first semester or Middle School Beginning Drawing 2 for second semester.

 There is a misconception that only people with natural artistic talents can draw well.
-However, drawing is actually a skill that can be taught, as students learn to control and manipulate lines in the same manner they learn to write letters.
-This step-by-step series of mini courses aims to help students look at the world around them as forms created by lines and shapes, and to then help them learn to draw in that way.
-They are highly recommended for students who wish to learn the basics of both observation and imaginative drawing, either for fun or to prepare for further art classes.
+However, drawing is actually a skill that can be taught, as students learn to control and manipulate lines in the same way they learned to write letters.
+This step-by-step drawing series aims to help students look at the world around them as forms created by lines and shapes and to then help them learn to draw in that way.
+This course is highly recommended for students who wish to learn the basics of both observation and imaginative drawing, either for fun or to prepare/improve for further art education courses.

-During class, students will draw along with the teacher to create their images with direct, step-by-step instruction.
-Students will learn to use a variety of lines, and to break down subject matter into shapes in order to create both realistic and sometimes imaginative images.
-While there is no outside homework for these classes, students are encouraged to keep a sketchbook to practice their weekly skills.
-Students are welcome to submit their completed drawings each week after class to receive individualized feedback, or they may simply take this course for fun.
+During class, students will draw along with the Instructor to create their images with direct, step-by-step instruction.
+Students will learn to use a variety of lines and how to break down subject matter into shapes in order to create both realistic and sometimes imaginative images.
+While there is little outside homework for these classes, students are encouraged to keep a sketchbook to practice their weekly skills.
+They are required to submit their completed drawings each week after class to receive a passing grade.

 Themes and focus for this series of mini courses are as follows: